- Latin America

 Worldwide demand for English language education is massive and demand for teachers will continue to grow.
 Once the virus is brought under some control, there will likely be very strong demand for in-person teachers across the globe.
 In more than 10 years as a world leader in the field of TEFL, we've seen that in times of economic crisis, people across the world invest in English language education.
 Gaining a new skill and boosting your resume is critical for getting hired in so many sectors of the 21st century economy.

 For firsthand perspectives on ITA graduates who are teaching or just riding out the coronavirus abroad, check out these articles.

-The economy is tanking - is now the time for me to invest money in a TEFL course?
+The economic outlook is uncertain - is now the time for me to invest money in a TEFL course?

-Obviously the economy in the United States and around the globe is facing a massive crisis as a result of the coronavirus outbreak.
+Obviously the economy in the United States and around the globe is facing weakness and uncertainty heading into 2021 as a result of the coronavirus outbreak.
 We are all fearful for our health, our jobs, our families, and our futures.
 It's scary stuff.

 We believe that while times are tough and uncertain, those who prepare themselves now will best weather the storm and will be best prepared to hit the ground running once the world returns to some sense of normalcy.

 Some points to remember if you are interested in teaching English online or in-person in the future:

 - Demand for English teachers online remains strong and will continue to remain strong.
 This is a viable way for you to earn money if the coronavirus and lockdowns continue in the U.S. and Europe.